 In 2004, Diana Taurasi received the Naismith College Player of the Year award and the Honda Sports Award.

-In 2004, Diana Taurasi was drafted first overall by the Phoenix Mercury in the WNBA draft and was named the 2004 WNBA Rookie of the Year.
-She also won an Olympic gold medal as a member of the U.S. national team in 2004.
+In 2004, Diana Taurasi was drafted first overall by the Phoenix Mercury in the WNBA draft and won an Olympic gold medal as a member of the U.S. national team.

-In 2004, Diana Taurasi was selected first overall in the WNBA draft by the Phoenix Mercury, and she scored 22 points in her debut against the Sacramento Monarchs.
+In 2004, Diana Taurasi was selected first overall in the WNBA draft by the Phoenix Mercury and scored 22 points in her WNBA debut against the Sacramento Monarchs.
 She was also named to the Western Conference All-Star team and won the WNBA Rookie of the Year Award.

-In 2005, Diana Taurasi began her international career by playing for Dynamo Moscow; however, the team was eliminated in the EuroLeague quarter-finals.
+In 2005, Diana Taurasi began her international career playing for Dynamo Moscow.

-In 2006, Diana Taurasi was the second leading scorer on the U.S. national basketball team at the FIBA World Championship in São Paulo, Brazil, where the Americans earned the bronze medal.
+In 2006, Diana Taurasi was the second leading scorer on the U.S. national basketball team and earned the bronze medal at the FIBA World Championship held in São Paulo, Brazil.

 In 2006, Diana Taurasi won her first WNBA scoring title.

-In 2006, under coach Paul Westhead, Diana Taurasi had a historic season, leading the league in scoring, earning a third All-Star Game selection, and breaking Katie Smith's league record for points in a season with 741 points.
-She also set a WNBA record with 121 three-pointers in a single season, averaging a WNBA record 25.3 points per game.
+In 2006, under coach Paul Westhead, Diana Taurasi had a historic season, leading the league in scoring.
+She broke Katie Smith's league record for points in a season with 741 points, averaged a WNBA record 25.3 points per game, and set a WNBA record with 121 three-pointers in a single season.
+She also scored a then-league record 47 points in a triple-overtime victory against the Houston Comets, making a then-WNBA record eight three-pointers during the game.
+Despite her performance, the Mercury missed the playoffs.

-In 2007, Diana Taurasi reached the WNBA playoffs for the first time and led the Phoenix Mercury to their first WNBA title.
-With this victory, she became the seventh player to win an NCAA title, a WNBA title, and an Olympic gold medal.
+In 2007, Diana Taurasi reached the WNBA playoffs for the first time and led the Phoenix Mercury to their first WNBA title, becoming the seventh player to win an NCAA title, a WNBA title, and an Olympic gold medal.

-In 2008, Diana Taurasi represented the United States at the Summer Games in Beijing, China, starting all eight games and helping lead the U.S. to the gold medal.
+In 2008, Diana Taurasi represented the United States at the Summer Games in Beijing, China, where she started all eight games and helped lead the U.S. to the gold medal.

 In 2008, Diana Taurasi won her second WNBA scoring title.